runtime-shady-backroom/buttplug-lite/README.md

 ## Usage
 1. Download the [latest release](https://github.com/runtime-shady-backroom/intiface-proxy/releases/latest).
-2. Simply run buttplug-lite.exe.
-I recommend you launch it from a shell (e.g. command prompt or powershell) so that you can see the logs and kill the process easily.
-If you run it directly you will have to kill it from task manager, as there is no GUI.
+2. Run buttplug-lite.exe.
+3. Press the "refresh devices" button to update the UI with all currently connected devices.
+4. Add tags for the devices you plan to use.
+5. Press "apply configuration" to save your settings and apply them to the current server.

 ### Sending Commands
-Send text messages to `ws://127.0.0.1:3031/haptic`.
+Send text-type messages to `ws://127.0.0.1:3031/haptic`.
+Binary-type messages are not currently supported.
+Commands should be sent at most at a 10hz rate.
+Beyond that application performance may begin to degrade.

 #### Message Format
 The message format is a list of semicolon (`;`) delimited motor commands.
 Each motor command is a tag followed by a colon (`:`) followed by a floating-point number representing desired motor strength.
 Motor strength floats should be in the range [0, 1], and are represented internally using 64 bits.

-##### An Arbitrary Example
+##### An Example Command

 | Tag | Strength
 | --- | ---